Accounting Research Manager

 image of a marble-sized globe sitting on a pile of paperwork

-The accounting updates below are provided courtesy of Accounting Research Manager, a subscription service that provides a timely and comprehensive online database of analytical accounting, auditing and SEC information as well as authoritative literature.
+The accounting updates below are provided courtesy of Accounting Research Manager, a subscription service that provides a timely and comprehensive online database of analytical accounting, auditing, and SEC information and authoritative literature.
 KnowledgeLeader members are eligible to receive a 15% discount if they would like to subscribe to Accounting Research Manager.
 Experience the full database by requesting your free trial.

 ==============================